Published in

 What is Marie Denise Villers known for?

 Marie Denise Villers was a French neoclassical painter who specialized in making portraits.
-She was one of the important painters of the 18th century who even exhibited her art in the Paris Salon in 1799 but seems to slowly disappear because of the lack of information about her life, paintings and career.
+She was one of the important painters of the 18th century who even exhibited her art in the Paris Salon in 1799 but seems to slowly disappear because of the lack of information about her life, paintings, and career.

 Who painted Young Woman Drawing?